 Individual DTPs and CDTs set their own closing dates for applications, and as such, prospective students should contact the programme you wish to apply to directly.
 For the majority of the time, they open for applications September / October for projects starting in the following October.
 However, some DTPs offer studentships throughout the year, each with its own closing date.

 Here are the deadlines for the current DTPs starting in October 2023:

 - Cambridge Social Science – tbc

-These dates are for 2022 applications only.
-The exact dates will probably change for 2023, but you can use these to get a general idea for future deadlines.
+These dates are for projects starting in 2023 only.
+The exact dates will probably change for 2024, but you can use these to get a general idea for future deadlines.

 ESRC funding application tips